roberthart56/projects/Canning/README.md

 ### Nov 27.
  - 11.27.20a.
 Mixed broth,  5 qt. broth, mostly poultry, from freezer.
 2 qt. this year's Turkey bones.
 "Brix" 5.9 on Atago refractometer.
 A bit salty from Turkey bone broth.
  - 11.27.20b.
 Recipe above, with 11 lb.
-Add eight qt water, yield 7.5 qt. broth at "Brix" 2.6.
+Add eight qt water, yield 7.5 qt. broth at "Brix" 3.5.
 Close to standard broth flavor and strength.
 Maybe a bit weak.
+ - 11.27.20c.
+Recipe above.
+Add 8 qt.
+Boil more vigorously, reduce after filtering to yeild 5.5 qt. broth at "Brix" 5.9.
+Better flavor, darker and cloudier.